Rennell Island: Agriculture

-Forestry and Mining
+Forestry and mining

 Extensive logging has occurred in West Rennell.
 Bauxite ore is also mined in West Rennell.
 On 5 February 2019, when Cyclone Oma passed over the island, MV Solomon Trader a bulk bauxite ore carrier, ran aground on Kongobainiu reef.
-It spilled 300 tonnes of oil into the bay and causing damage to more than 10 km2 of reef and more than 4 km2 of lagoon habitat.
+It spilled 300 tonnes of oil into the bay and damaged more than 10 km2 of reef and more than 4 km2 of lagoon habitat.
+In February 2025 litigation was commenced by the people of Rennell Island and the Solomon Islands Government against the five companies responsible for the accident.

+5,000 tonnes of bauxite were spilled into the bay in July 2019.
+By 2021, over half of the impacted areas had not been rehabilitated.

 Demographics

-The people of the Renbell Province have a subsistence farming lifestyle.
+The people of the Rennell Province have a subsistence farming lifestyle.
 Their daily activities are focused on farming of the family's personal garden and regular attendance at churches.

 The majority of residents of the Renbell province are Renbellanise of Polynesian descent.
 The Rennell and Bellona languages are very similar and closely related to New Zealand Maori and Samoan languages.
 Most adults speak Solomon Pijin, although children and some unschooled young persons will only be comfortable speaking Renbelian (Polynesian language), and most have some understanding of English.